The First Troper.Roger Joseph Ebert

-- Lets See YOU Do Better:
+- Let's See You Do Better:

 - The best known example of Ebert's law that actually involves Ebert himself comes from a review of Deuce Bigalow: European Gigolo.
-Actor Rob Schneider took offense to an article by Patrick Goldstein of the Los Angeles Times, pointing out that several major studios turned down the chance to finance the year's Best Picture nominees while financing a sequel to a crude sex comedy.
+Star Rob Schneider took offense to an article by Patrick Goldstein of the Los Angeles Times, pointing out that several major studios turned down the chance to finance the year's Best Picture nominees while financing a sequel to a crude sex comedy.
 After reading it, he took out a full-page ad in the Hollywood Reporter and called Goldstein a "hack" because he had never won a Pulitzer Prize.
 In Ebert's review of the film, he taunted Schneider and said that he himself actually did win the Pulitzer, and thus by Schnider's criteria he was fully qualified to tell Schneider that "your movie sucks".
 The story took an unexpected turn after several back-and-forth barbs in the press.
 After one of Ebert's cancer surgeries, Schneider sent Ebert flowers.
 Ebert conceded that while Schneider may make bad movies, he's a good man.
 Aww.

-- Roger Ebert himself is an inverted trope of this; he's a revered, Pulitzer Prize-winning film critic, but his actual filmography is something else.
+- Roger Ebert himself is an Inverted Trope of this; he's a revered, Pulitzer Prize-winning film critic, but his actual filmography is something else.

-- No Celebrities Were Harmed: The 1998 American version of Godzilla had the New York City mayor as an Ebert lookalike.
+- No Celebrities Were Harmed: The 1998 American version of Godzilla had the mayor of New York City as an Ebert lookalike.
 Used as a Take That, Critics! by the end of the film when his aide (an Expy of Gene Siskel) gives his job performance a thumbs down.
 This was because Siskel and Ebert had criticized Emerich's earlier productions.
 Ebert was offended not by the portrayal, but thought that if Emerich hated them so much he should have had the balls to have Godzilla eat them.

-- Overly Narrow Superlative: In his review of the movie Leaves of Grass, he calls it "the most intelligent, philosophical and poetic film I can imagine that involves five murders in the marijuana-dealing community of Oklahoma and includes John Prine singing "Illegal Smile.""
+- Overly Narrow Superlative: In his review of the movie Leaves of Grass, he calls it "the most intelligent, philosophical and poetic film I can imagine that involves five murders in the marijuana-dealing community of Oklahoma and includes John Prine singing 'Illegal Smile.'"